Shanzhai, or (现代汉语词典/現代漢語詞典), has two meanings. A fenced place in the forest, Villages in the mountain that have stockade houses.

 It's a fast USB to UART chip, as I want the development board to have an onboard USB interface for easy programming.

 Next up, I want to have more analog inputs.
 The ESP8266 only comes with one analog input.
 That's not enough for my needs, given that I want to make the ESP8266 essentially a central point for several data streams coming in from analog sensors.
-So, I'm including an ADC chip to communicates via SPI.
+So, I'm including an ADC chip to communicates via I2C.
 It also has four analog ports that operate at 12bits.
+The ESP8266 has a single analog port that operates at a peasely 10 bits on a 0 -1 V range.
+That's insufficient for a lot of human, and even a lot of non human analog sensor tasks.

 The current layout looks like this.